 After breakfast in the hotel, we depart for a morning of sightseeing by tour bus to Ringstrasse, Hofburg and the Castle of Schoenbrunn.
-We'll then be treated to a lesson in baking the real "Apfelstrudel" followed by a light lunch.
+We'll then be treated to a lesson in baking the real "Apfelstrudel", followed by a light lunch.
 In the afternoon, we'll visit one of the 25 excellent museums Vienna has to offer, followed by the enjoyment of coffee and cakes in a typical Viennese coffee house.
-In the evening we will have dinner at Plachutta, a restaurant with solely traditional dishes like "Tafelspitz", made of boiled beef.
+In the evening we will have dinner at Plachutta, a restaurant that serves solely traditional dishes like "Tafelspitz", made of boiled beef.
 Here you'll be served in classic Austrian style from a bronze tureen right at your table.

 - City sightseeing by bus

 - Lesson in baking "Apfelstrudel"